4-Ingredient Protein Chia Pudding (Single Serve & Batch Prep!)

 Tip: I recommend freezing without any toppings for best results!
 To serve, allow the chia protein pudding to thaw in the refrigerator overnight (or run under warm water until thawed).

-Chia seeds: The chia seeds are the star ingredient in this recipe and help the chia pudding thicken & set.
-Plus they add a good amount of plant-based protein!
+- Chia seeds: The chia seeds are the star ingredient in this recipe and help the chia pudding thicken & set.

-Almond milk: Any non-dairy milk will work great in this recipe, so if you don’t prefer almond milk you can use any other milk you like.
+- Milk: Any milk will work great in this recipe, so if you don’t prefer almond milk you can use any other milk you like.
 For a nut-free option, try hemp milk or oat milk instead.

-Protein powder: You can use any protein powder you like the taste of.
-To keep this recipe vegan friendly, be sure to use a dairy-free, plant-based protein powder.
+- Protein powder: You can use any protein powder you like the taste of.
+I find whey protein powder produces the best consistency, but to keep this recipe vegan friendly, be sure to use a dairy-free, plant-based protein powder.
+You may need to adjust the amount of milk if using a plant-based protein powder.

 If you want to make chocolate protein chia pudding, you can add 1 tablespoon of cacao powder (or cocoa powder) to the mix in step one of the recipe card below!
 You can even add dairy-free mini chocolate chips on top and turn it into a dessert if you like.